SinisterSpatula/RetroflagGpiGuides/PISNES.md

 # Pisnes Emulator install guide

-* Go to RetroPie-Setup and manage packages,
+* Go to RetroPie-Setup and manage packages.
 * Remove snes9x.
 * Install pisnes from source.
 * Connect to your GPi using SSH.